open-estuary/distro-repo/README.md

   Currently the AliSQL has used glibc-2.25(that is devlibset-4-glibc) automatically.
 If you have any requests to use new packages with specific libs, just submit issue to Estuary via bugtrack system or submit one issue in this repository.

+* How to use other versions Estuary packages?

+  By default, the estuaryftp.repo or estuaryhttp.repo contain the latest version.
+If you want to use specific version, just replace the version number in baseurl with specific version.
+For example, replace `5.0' with `3.0` in baseurl in order to use Estuary 3.0 packages.
+Then the baseurl looks like `baseurl=http://repo.estuarydev.org/releases/3.0/centos/`.